joana92/java-concept/java_concept.md

   - method override: a class method has same name and signature as a method in parent class, JVM determines the proper method to call at runtime
   - method overloading: method with same name but different signature, determined at compile time

+  Difference between: statitics polymorphism vs. dynamic polymorphism Dynamic (run time) polymorphism is the polymorphism existed at run-time.
+Static (compile time) polymorphism is the polymorphism exhibited at compile time.

 + inheritance
   - allow a child class to inherit some properties from its parent class
   - use `extends` keyword